pfreemantlm/dev-standard/Platform/CampaignService.md

 ## getCreatives

-Returns a mapping of ID:Info for Creatives (Ads) available to the given Campaign; ie those matching the Campaign’s Brand.
+Using the parameter `(campaignservice)getCreatives` will returns a mapping of ID:Info for Creatives (Ads) available to the given Campaign; ie those matching the Campaign’s Brand.
 Creative IDs will be needed when assigning Ads to Placements and managing tracking.

 Example Input: